jpswade/jpswade.github.io/_posts/2008-04-22-recording-an-irc-channel-on-windows.md

 > //run $+($mircdirlogs,\,$network,\)

-To open the current log of the channel you&#8217;re currently in you can do:
+To open the current log of the channel you're currently in you can do:

 > //run $window($active).logfile
 >